0x3UH4224D/Glittery/Wiki/Intro-To-Glittery.md

 language = "en"

 # I use separate layout file for home page
-layout-file = "about-me-page.layout"
+layout-file = "about-me-page.hbs"
 # I use another layout file to arrange how about-me.toml content will appaer when it's include by other pages.
-include-layout-file = "about-me-box.layout"
+include-layout-file = "about-me-box.hbs"

-# in this section I can defind whatever key/value pairs I want to represent using home.layout
+# in this section I can defind whatever key/value pairs I want to represent using home.hbs
 [other]
 name = "Author Name"
 email = "author@example.org"